 MNT Reform LS1028A Module (Preorder)

-This is the open hardware system-on-module featuring the NXP Layerscape LS1028A processor and 8GB or 16GB of DDR4 RAM.
+This is the open hardware system-on-module featuring the NXP Layerscape LS1028A processor and 16GB of DDR4 RAM.
 It can be used in the MNT Reform open hardware laptop or in any other custom device.

 Important note on Preorder Process

 Update 2023-05-17: Our trial run was successful, and we are preparing a production run of 16GB modules.
 The 8GB module version is discontinued in favor of streamlined production.
 If you bought the 8GB module, you will be upgraded to the 16GB module.

 - Fully open hardware design (Altium sources published, can be opened in KiCAD).